NebulousLabs/Sia/doc/API.md

 `Available` indicates whether or not the file can be downloaded immediately.

 `Nickname` is the nickname given to the file when it was uploaded.

-`Repairing` indicates whether the file is currently being repaired.
-It is typically best not to shut down siad until files are no longer being repaired.

 `TimeRemaining` indicates how many blocks the file will be available for.